roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-06.md

  Softly I crawled onto the bed, on my fours, slithering into the middle of the bedspread facing my father and the camera.
 I pushed my long, brushed hair away from my shoulders again, then rose to my knees.
 That way, the babydoll pulled up far enough to show the thong over my crotch, and my back arched so the hard nipples stuck through the flimsy thin red fabric.
 If a man had the hots for me, he'd like me in this outfit for sure.

  I watched my Daddy fidget with the buttons on the camcorder.
 "Okay, is it on?"
 I asked in a hush, nervously.
-Report_Story #2